Financial documents and calculator on an accountant's desk

 Frequently asked questions

-Can all healthcare professionals register to practice in Quebec?
+Can all health professionals incorporate in Quebec?

 How much does it cost to incorporate a medical practice in Quebec?